CompEvol/beast2-site/_pages/writing-a-beast-2-package.md

 cd $HOME/Documents/workspace
 ```

-Assuming Subversion is installed, you should be able to download the BEAST 2 source code using this command:
+Assuming git is installed, you should be able to download the BEAST 2 source code using this command:

 ```xml
 git clone https://github.com/CompEvol/beast2.git